taooceros/Locks/proposal/proposal.typ

 = Conclusion

-In conclusion, I propose to demonstrate that delegation-styled locks suffers from the scheduler subversion problem.
+#indent In conclusion, I propose to demonstrate that delegation-styled
+locks suffers from the scheduler subversion problem.
 To remedy this problem, I propose to integrate existing delegation-styled locks with "banning" strategy to ensure their usage fairness.
 Further I propose to employ stochastic methods to share the combining evenly.

-In the future, I plan to resolve the response time issue of the combiner by swapping the non-critical work of combiner to one of the waiter that expected to wait long.
-One possible approach is to employ a similar strategy used in the TCL Lock @transparent_dlock_ref, while another proposal is to embrace the asynchronous programming model provided by _rust_ to delegate the
-#raw("Future") for execution and create a custom runtime that adapts takes
+For future improvements, the project plans to tackle the combiner's response time issue by offloading non-critical work to a waiting thread that is anticipated to experience a longer wait time.
+This could be achieved through strategies inspired by the TCL Lock or by leveraging the asynchronous programming model provided by many modern languages (C++/Rust/C\#/JavaScript) and manage `Future` executions within a custom runtime that adapts to lock-usage patterns.
-lock-usage.